Make Your Logs Work for You

 #3: Stream Logs From a Specific Point in Time

 The opposite action is also possible with Docker CLI options.
-Let’s say you want to see the logs from a specific point in time until now.
+Let’s say you want to see the logs from a specific point in time up until now.
 The since option helps with this task.

-docker logs --since 2019-03-02 <container ID>
+docker logs --since 2023-12-02 <container ID>

-The accepted format here is YYYY-MM-DDTHH:MM:SS.
+Note that the accepted format here is YYYY-MM-DDTHH:MM:SS.
 This means you can specify a very accurate timestamp from which you want to display logs, or a less specific timestamp, as shown in the example above.

 How to Log Docker Logs to Papertrail

-In this section, we’ll give you a simple example of how you can configure Docker to send logs to Papertrail.
+In this section, we’ll give you a simple example of how you can configure Docker to send logs to Papertrail

 First of all, you can run a logspout container, which allows you to configure an address to send logs to.
 The below example starts a logspout container configured to send logs to Papertrail.